 Early Head Start – Child Care Partnership

 The growth and development of Nebraska’s babies in a positive environment is the top priority of Early Head Start programs, as is serving their families.
-The Nebraska Early Childhood Collaborative is proud to be an Early Head Start – Child Care Partner.
-Each year, NECC’s Early Head Start – Child Care Partnership services 170 employees, and the reach of the Early Head Start services extends to approximately 320 children and their families across our Omaha Early Learning Centers (OELC).
+The Nebraska Early Childhood Collaborative is proud to be an Early Head Start – Child Care Partnership grantee.
+Each year, NECC’s Early Head Start – Child Care Partnership serves children and their families through our partnership with the Omaha Early Learning Centers (OELC).

 Early Head Start services are delivered through a partnership between the Collaborative, our child care partner, and community-based social service providers.
 NECC-supported sites boast single-age classrooms, comprehensive family engagement programs, highly-qualified staff, and on-site healthcare professionals.
 Here at the Collaborative, we strive to continue providing high-quality comprehensive Early Head Start services to children ages birth through three years old and their families in the Greater Omaha Area.